 Adoption of textbook alternatives, especially OER, has the potential to encourage student engagement through:

-Adopters of OER can also engage in open pedagogy, allowing students to create and contribute to course content and educational resources. tructors do need to be aware of copyright limitations.
+Open Pedagogy: Adopters of OER can also engage in open pedagogy, allowing students to create and contribute to course content and educational resources. tructors do need to be aware of copyright limitations.

 OER are meant to be adapted so courses can be customized around student needs and desired student learning outcomes.
 Textbooks or course material can be updated or customized to best fit classroom needs, saving students from having to purchase expensive new editions, as in the traditional textbook model.